hopkinsbowman78/sqlalchemy-orm-queries-flask-app/README.md

 2. Brainstormed possible structures needed to accomplish the goals of the challenge.
 3. Looked back at Bootcamp class activites to find code to accomplish processes.
 4. Researched the resources listed below to find additional, or more elegant, code.
 5. Cleaned and tested scripts.
+6. Update scripts based on feedback.

 ## Resources